Kyle-L/iGEM-2021-Website/README.md

 <a name="edit"/></a>
-## How to Edit Pages
+## How to Edit Pages (Remote / Local)
-To edit pages on the wiki, navigate to `iGEM-2021-Website/site/pages`.
+To edit pages on the wiki, navigate to [`iGEM-2021-Website/site/pages`](/site/pages).
 These are the html files which will be present when the site is built.
 For instance, if you create an html file called `test.html` and insert the following.
 ```html
 <p>This is some placeholder text!</p>
 ```
 When the site is built, that placeholder text will be placed into the layout defined in `.base.html`.

 <a name="wikisync-setup"/></a>
-## How Sync Site with Team Wiki
+## How Sync Site with Team Wiki (Remote)
 This repository is setup to make use of GitHub Actions to sync the site on a push to the master branch.
 On any push to the master branch, GitHub Actions will run the workflow in `.github/workflows/main.yaml` and sync the repository with the iGEM MediaWiki server.

 <a name="wikisync-local-setup"/></a>
-## How to Locally Sync Site with Team Wiki
+## How to Sync Site with Team Wiki (Local)
 If you need to sync the site with you local wiki, you can use the following instructions.
 *Note: This repository is setup to make use of GitHub Actions to sync the site on a push to the master branch.
 Thus, these instructions should only be used if needed.*